 I know coping with depression and anxiety can be extra hard when your coping mechanisms may no longer be available to you (a workout, dancing, a walk, hiking, playing a sport, even painting or sculpting).
 I get that.
 You have to find new ones.
 For me being surrounded with plants really helps.

 It's also hard when your friends and family don't take you seriously.
 Make that your first priority.
 Make sure people understand exactly what you are going through.
 Show them the TED talk (video section), or better the UNREST movie.
 Show them the CDC definition of ME/CFS.
 Insist.
 Ask for help.
 If you have a support network on your side everything is more bearable.
-The same goes double for doctors (see handout in doctors section).
+The same goes double for doctors (see doctors section).

 My own advice is to appreciate the little things and the things you can do like your life depends on it, because it does.
 The more you focus on the positive, the more positive you can see.